-*Hardness used = 50 mg/L. Recalculated concentration-based allocations using ambient hardness at the time of sampling are considered consistent with the assumptions and requirements of these WLAs.
+*Hardness used = 50 mg/L. Recalculated concentration-based allocations using ambient hardness at the time of sampling are considered consistent with the assumptions and requirements of these waste load allocations.
 In addition to the waste load allocations above, samples collected during flow conditions less than the 90th percentile of annual flow rates must demonstrate that the acute and chronic hardness dependent water quality criteria provided in the CTR are achieved.

-The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation for the total copper, lead, and zinc WLAs into numeric effluent limitations (NELs) as the WLAs were concentration-based and assigned at the point of discharge.
-However, this General Permit incorporates a sediment-based compliance method rather than establishing NELs to assess compliance with the with the WLAs for total copper, lead, and zinc.
+The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation for the final total copper, lead, and zinc waste load allocations into numeric effluent limitations as the waste load allocations were concentration-based and assigned at the point of discharge.
+However, this General Permit incorporates a soil screening investigation and a total suspended solids numeric effluent limitation to assess compliance with the final waste load allocations for total copper, lead, and zinc.

-Dischargers that discharge to the Dominguez Channel and Torrance Lateral are to conduct a soil sampling investigation for copper, lead, and zinc as part of the pollutant source assessment to determine whether they are Responsible Dischargers per Attachment H Section I.G.5.
-Dischargers are considered Responsible Dischargers if the TMDL analytes are detected above the monitoring threshold values, which are equivalent to the WLAs, and will be required to comply with an NEL of 100 mg/L total suspended solids (TSS) instead of the NELs for total copper, lead, and zinc.
+Starting at the effective date of the final waste load allocations, May 23, 2032, dischargers that discharge to the Dominguez Channel and Torrance Lateral are to conduct a soil screening investigation for copper, lead, and zinc as part of the pollutant source assessment to determine whether they are Responsible Dischargers per Attachment H Section I.G.5.
+Dischargers are considered Responsible Dischargers if the TMDL analytes are measured above the monitoring threshold values, which are equivalent to the waste load allocations , and will be required to comply with a numeric effluent limitation of 100 mg/L total suspended solids (TSS) as the applicable limitation for each of the applicable TMDL-pollutants identified through the soil screening investigation, instead of the numeric effluent limitations for total copper, lead, and zinc.

 State Water Board staff reviewed literature and concluded that measurements of TSS at the point of discharge, following a non-visible pollutant monitoring trigger, are the most reasonable way to assess the presence of copper, lead, and zinc, as these metals are a readily sorbed to sediment, which is the most common pollutant discharged from construction sites and can be managed effectively with BMPs.

-Staff determined the measurement of TSS at or above 100 mg/L is an appropriate indicator of the presence of copper, lead, and zinc in runoff, if the pre-project soil monitoring (described in Attachment H Section I.G.5) demonstrated these pollutants are present in the soil.
+Staff determined the measurement of TSS at or above 100 mg/L is an appropriate indicator of the presence of copper, lead, and zinc in runoff, if the pre-project soil monitoring (described in Attachment H, Section I.G.5) demonstrated these pollutants are present in the soil.
 There is a strong positive correlation between TSS and metals, indicating that concentrations of pollutants increase and decline proportionally with the TSS concentrations.
-If the constituents were detected in the soil at or above the monitoring threshold value, a small faction will be in the TSS sample as well.
+If the constituents were measured in the soil at or above the monitoring threshold value, a small faction will be in the TSS sample as well.

 3) Dominguez Channel Estuary and Greater Los Angeles and Long Beach Harbor Waters Interim Sediment Waste Load Allocations

-This TMDL assigns concentration-based interim sediment WLAs for copper, lead, zinc, DDT, PAHs, and PCBs to Responsible Dischargers for discharges into the Dominguez Channel Estuary and Greater Harbor Waters, shown in Table 58 below.
+This TMDL assigns concentration-based interim sediment waste load allocations for copper, lead, zinc, DDT, PAHs, and PCBs to Responsible Dischargers for discharges into the Dominguez Channel Estuary and Greater Harbor Waters, shown in Table 58 below.

-Table 58 – Domiguez Channel Estuary and Greater Harbor Waters Interim Sediment WLAs in mg/kg sediment
+Table 58 – Dominguez Channel Estuary and Greater Harbor Waters Interim Sediment Waste Load Allocations in mg/kg sediment